RunningPiano1/Isaac_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:

+My goal for Milestone 2 was doing the bare minimum and getting my heatmpas displayed on my monitor.
+I successfully integrated the Adafruit MLX90640 with the Raspberry Pi with the help of female jumper wires, meaning it could now gather field data.
+There was still a lot of work to do after---I had to enable X11 Forwarding, a feature of the SSH protocol that allowed me use my remote server to display the image on my monitor.
+I also installed another key python libary like matplotlib, a library capable of creating animated images and viualizations.
+In my code,

+A surprising discovery that I learned one my way to Milestone 2 is how sensitive accurate fire detection was.
+Although not noticeable at face value, upon further research, it came to my knowledge that small environmental changes within the sensor's scope of detection could trigger false positives and inaccurate data readings.
+Additionally, when experimenting with one of my modification ideas, I discovered that the Raspberry Pi 4 had its own sound system and was able to produce audio when paired with the correct equipment, that being the Actuve Buzzer (expanded on further later).

+Unfortunately, the classic issue of rage-inducing installation and runtime errors in code persisted.
+X11 Forwarding and display was by far the most frustrating as it was still a new concept to me.
+Getting all the display settings was incredibly difficult as I would usually run into error messages such as "localhost:0 unavailable" or "cannot open display" in my terminal.
+Lastly, I spent a good amount of time on my own trying to understand the sample code and writing my own sections to adjust the heatmap to my own liking.

+My first priority now is to finalize my sound system with my buzzers arriving this weekend.
+After that.
+Then, I hope to get one more "real-life applicable" modifcation such as being able to detect false-positive errors producing "true" temperatures.
+Lastly, I hope to conduct field testing on different objects and in environmental conditions so that I can ensure that the sensor is both reliable and ready to be presented next Thursday.

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame